Kediri kingdom: Sudarma Wisuta

-According to Jiyu and Petak inscriptions, during the end of Majapahit era in the 15th century, there was a brief resurrection of Daha (Kediri) as the centre of political power, which was led by Girindrawardhana in 1478 after he managed to defeat Kertabhumi.
-But it short lived since descendant of Kertabhumi who became ruler of Demak crushed Daha in 1527.
+According to Jiyu and Petak inscriptions, during the end of the Majapahit era in the 15th century, there was a brief resurrection of Daha (Kediri) as the centre of political power, which was led by Girindrawardhana in 1478 after he managed to defeat Kertabhumi.
+But it was short lived since descendant of Bhre Kertabhumi who became ruler of Demak crushed Daha in 1527.